raziel-star/MineMind-v1.9/README.md

 markdown
 Copy
 Edit
-# Skull-v1.9 the Minecraft AI Bot 🤖🧠
+# iSparkton-v1.9 the Minecraft AI Bot 🤖🧠

-Claude is an intelligent Minecraft bot that listens to chat messages in real time, understands Hebrew commands using a lightweight neural network, and performs actions automatically in-game using Mineflayer.
+iSparkton is an intelligent Minecraft bot that listens to chat messages in real time, understands Hebrew commands using a lightweight neural network, and performs actions automatically in-game using Mineflayer.

 ---